 Many couples choose to hold title to their valuable property as "tenants by the entirety."
-Tenancy by the entirety (TBE) is very much like joint tenancy, but it's just for married couples (and in a few states, domestic partners who have registered with the state).
-When it comes to avoiding probate, TBE has almost the same advantages and disadvantages of joint tenancy and is most useful in the same situation: when a couple acquires property together.
+Tenancy by the entirety is very much like joint tenancy, but it's just for married couples (and in a few states, domestic partners who have registered with the state).
+When it comes to avoiding probate, tenancy by the entirety has almost the same advantages and disadvantages of joint tenancy.

 District of Columbia